Erasmus France Master cybersecurity computing Lyon

 A Unique and Innovative Master’s Program

 JANUS is a two‑year joint Master’s degree that provides a dual specialisation in security and defence, enabling students to understand and analyse strategic disruptions in a globalised and contested world.
-Over four semesters, students study in at least three different countries within the consortium, acquire a deep knowledge of European and international security issues, and develop the skills required to work in complex, high‑stakes environments.
+Over four semesters, students study in at least three different countries within the consortium, acquire a deep knowledge of European and international security and defense issues, and develop the skills required to work in complex, high‑stakes environments.

 Key features